norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

    ![Screenshot 2025-02-20 121338](https://github.com/user-attachments/assets/41107e20-75d1-4ca2-a6a5-fa5652e30f6a)

-   Navigation around the file system, I eventually found a folder called (Production Documents) and within the folder was a file called "secrets.txt"
+   Navigation around the file system, I eventually found a folder called (ProductionFiles) and within the folder was a file called "secrets.txt"

    After finding the file called "secrets.txt" residing on the DC, I attempted Data Exfiltration.
 Using "scp" to copy the files to my Kali and named the file "my_sensitive_file" and was successful.